Updated December 4, 2019

 Maybe you want to sing your favorite songs from the performance or take part in some group singing.
 Grab a shot of liquid courage at Marie’s Crisis, a popular piano bar located at 59 Grove Street.
 If you love karaoke and classic bar drinks like Bud Light and mixed drinks, then this is the perfect piano bar for you.

 Perhaps one show in one night isn’t enough…If you’re still itching to see another show after your show, check out the popular cabaret venues scattered across the city.
-Feinstein’s/54 Below is a popular concert hotspot, located on 254 W. 54th Street, offering an unforgettable nightlife experience.
+Feinstein’s/54 Below is a popular concert hotspot, located on 254 W. 54th Street, and one of the most popular things to do in Times Square at night.
 This club is home to many traveling Broadway professionals, so you may run into some familiar faces.

 If you’re looking for more of a new and funky venue to see a performance, Green Room 42 may be the right option for you.
 This entertainment hall offers a wide variety of performances by your favorite Broadway stars as well as an amazing menu.